Home

 Training

 The only secret to Aikido is regular training.
-Training can be challenging but is also pleasurable and invigorating.
+Training can be challenging at times but is also fun, pleasurable and invigorating.

 Jo 1